Menstrual cycle: everything you need to know about the female cycle

 - bloating

-- an increase in libido
+- increased libido

-- an increase in your body temperature
+- a rise in your body temperature

 What impact does the menstrual cycle have on daily life?